 Even if you plan to work after you retire, every personal finance expert will tell you it is still necessary you have a decent nest egg saved up.
 Depending on your standard of living, Social Security benefits are typically not enough to live comfortably without some kind of pension or savings.

 We also recommend that you have all of your debt paid off if you can before you retire.
-Pay off any and all loans with monthly installments and credit cards you have.
+Pay off any and all installment loans and credit cards you have.
 If you still have expenses like debt on your plate during retirement, the work you do while retired will likely be more stressful because of the bills you need to pay.

 There are quite a few ways you can stave off the downsides of retirement.
 Still, research has proven that continuing to work or regularly volunteering while retired can do wonders in preventing depression, dementia, and other health issues.